pingcap/tidb-operator/en/configure-storage-class.md

     kubectl get pv | grep local-storage
     ```

-    `local-volume-provisioner` creates a PV for each mounting point under discovery directory.
+    `local-volume-provisioner` creates a PV for each mounting point under the discovery directory.
 Note that on GKE, `local-volume-provisioner` creates a local volume of only 375 GiB in size by default.

 For more information, refer to [Kubernetes local storage](https://kubernetes.io/docs/concepts/storage/volumes/#local) and [local-static-provisioner document](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner#overview).